converging-machine/Policy-Gradient-Driven-Noise-Mask/README.md

 In this study, we propose a novel *pretraining* pipeline that learns to generate conditional noise mask specifically tailored to improve performance on multi-modal and multi-organ datasets.
 As a reinforcement learning algorithm, our approach employs a dual-component system comprising a very light-weight policy network that learns to sample conditional noise using a differentiable beta distribution as well as a classifier network.
 The policy network is trained using the reinforce algorithm to generate image-specific noise masks that regularize the classifier during pretraining.
 A key aspect is that the policy network's role is limited to obtaining an *intermediate (or heated) model* before fine-tuning.
 During inference, the policy network is omitted, allowing direct comparison between the baseline and noise-regularized models.

 We conducted experiments and related analyses on RadImageNet datasets.
 Results demonstrate that fine-tuning the intermediate models consistently outperforms conventional training algorithms on both classification and generalization to unseen concept tasks.

+### LICENCE
+This project is licensed under the MIT License.